SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

 ## Get access to page placeholders

 Application Customizer extensions are supported with `Site`, `Web`, and `List` scopes.
 You can control the scope by deciding where or how the Application Customizer will be registered in your SharePoint tenant.
 When the Application Customizer exists in the scope and is being rendered, you can use the following method to get access to the placeholder.
-After you have received the placeholder object, you have full control over what will be presented to the end user.

-Notice that you're requesting a well-known placeholder by using the corresponding well-known identifier.
-In this case, the code is accessing the footer section of the page using the `Bottom` identifier.

 ```ts
     // Handling the Bottom placeholder